 Renewal of Dependency Override

 Dependency overrides for students with unusual circumstances occur on an annual basis.
 Otherwise dependent students with unusual circumstances who received a dependency override in a prior aid year may renew their dependency override for a subsequent aid year, provided their unusual circumstances have not changed, by completing and returning the Renewal of Dependency Status Appeal Form to Raider Connect.
+Students who qualify to do a Renweal of Dependency Status Appeal are assigned the form in WINGS Express.
 Upon receipt of a Renewal of Dependency Status Appeal form, the Office of Financial Aid will verify that the student has affirmed that his/her unusual circumstances persist and permit a dependency override for the new aid year.